a-sit-plus/warden-roboto/README.md

         ignoreLeafValidity = false,                 //OPTIONAL, defaults to false.
 Indicates whether to ignore the timely
                                                     //validity of the leaf certificate (looking at you, Samsung!) trustAnchors = listOf(trustedPublicKey),    //OPTIONAL, defaults to google HW attestation key.
-Useful for automated end-to-end tests
+Useful for automated end-to-end tests verificationSecondsOffset = 0,                 //OPTIONAL, defaults to 0.
+Tolerance in seconds added to verification date to counter clock drift.
+Can be negative.
     )
 )
 ```